AntoninSonka/arr-manager/README.md

 Contributing

 If you want to contribute to arr-manager, please submit a pull request with your changes.
-We welcome bug fixes, feature enhancements, and other improvements.
+I welcome bug fixes, feature enhancements, and other improvements.